What Is Class Rank in High School?

 In most schools, class rank is recalculated and updated each semester.
 So, your class rank can change over time.
 Keep this in mind as you are applying to colleges, as it can potentially affect your admissions decision—but we’ll talk more about that later.

-While, GPA is a big factor in determining class rank, there are a few other factors that can affect the process.
+While GPA is a big factor in determining class rank, there are a few other factors that can affect the process.
 It’s important to note that GPA is usually measured on a scale of zero to four points.
 This is known as an unweighted GPA.
-Significantly, though, this number doesn’t take into account the difficulty of AP and other advanced courses.
+However, this number doesn’t take into account the difficulty of AP and other advanced courses.

-To better capture the different levels of difficulty of some high school courses, some schools award students who get an A in an AP, IB, or comparable course five points.
+To more accurately reflect the varying difficulty levels of certain high school courses, some schools grant additional points to students enrolled in AP, IB, Honors, or equivalent courses.
 GPAs that take into account course difficulty in this way are known as weighted GPAs.
 Some schools list both weighted and unweighted GPAs and class ranks while other schools only use one type of GPA to calculate class rank.
 It just depends on what school you attend.
 Regardless, a strong class ranking can improve your college admissions prospects.

 For example, a student with a 3.8 weighted GPA who ranks at the 90th percentile of their class in a school that doesn’t give out many A’s might be considered more impressive than a student with a 3.8 weighted GPA who is ranked at the 80th percentile of their class because they go to a less competitive high school that gives out a lot of high grades.

-You should keep these competing metrics in mind, especially if you are applying to Ivy League or comparable schools.
+You should keep these competing metrics in mind, especially if you are applying to Ivy League or other highly selective schools.
 Your class rank will have a larger impact at these types of institutions, which generally prefer students in the top ten percent of their classes.

-That said, class rank becoming less influential in the admissions process, at least in bigger, usually public schools.
+That said, class rank in high school is becoming less influential in the admissions process, at least in bigger, usually public schools.
 Nowadays, other factors, like grades, test scores, personal essays, and extracurriculars will be more important, at least for certain colleges.

 In other words, for larger public schools you will probably have to report your class rank, but it won’t have a huge effect on admissions readers’ decisions.
 If you are applying for scholarships and grants, though, the class rank will still be important because it can help show your academic achievements a bit better and set you apart from other students.